jamiegluk/parcel-validator-glsl/README.md

 ### THREE-CustomShaderMaterial

 This plugin has inbuilt support for [THREE-CustomShaderMaterial](https://github.com/FarazzShaikh/THREE-CustomShaderMaterial).
-This ensures the uniforms and attributes that `CustomShaderMaterial` injects into your shaders are known to the validator.
+This ensures the output variables that `CustomShaderMaterial` injects into your shaders are known to the validator.
 You can see a list of these in the [CSM documentation](https://github.com/FarazzShaikh/THREE-CustomShaderMaterial?tab=readme-ov-file#output-variables).

 You can implement this using either of these methods: